BeautyLaTeX/Beautybook/README.md

 ## This is the channel for the "BeautyLaTeX" template series release.
 Thanks for your support and feedback.
-The file named `Beautybook-V6.1-CN.cls` is the Chinese version, conversely, the file named `Beautybook-V6.1-EN.cls` is the English one.
+The file named `Beautybook-CN.cls` is the Chinese version, conversely, the file named `Beautybook-EN.cls` is the English one.
 They should be complied by the `XeLaTeX` command, no matter Chinese version or not.
 - For the package `mtpro2`, if they are not installed on your Pc/Mac, you should not use the option 'math-font=mtpro2'!
 - If you have any questions about the use of this series of templates, you can add my qq group to find a solution, which number is the 809237593.
 If you are not chinese, you can contact me here or email me [h1479840692@outlook.com](https://h1479840692@outlook.com)!